Progress Software (NASDAQ:PRGS) Updates Q3 2021 Earnings Guidance

-Progress Software (NASDAQ:PRGS) updated its third quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.810-0.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.850.
-The company issued revenue guidance of $129 million-132 million, compared to the consensus revenue estimate of $132.05 million.Progress Software also updated its FY 2021 guidance to $3.460-3.500 EPS.
+Progress Software (NASDAQ:PRGS) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $0.810-$0.830 for the period, compared to the Thomson Reuters consensus estimate of $0.850.
+The company issued revenue guidance of $129 million-$132 million, compared to the consensus revenue estimate of $132.05 million.Progress Software also updated its FY 2021 guidance to $3.460-$3.500 EPS.

+Progress Software (NASDAQ:PRGS) last released its quarterly earnings data on Wednesday, June 23rd.
+The software maker reported $0.82 earnings per share for the quarter, topping the consensus estimate of $0.73 by $0.09.
+The company had revenue of $129.20 million for the quarter, compared to analyst estimates of $121.99 million.
+Progress Software had a net margin of 15.58% and a return on equity of 37.43%.
+Progress Software’s revenue for the quarter was up 26.0% compared to the same quarter last year.
+During the same period in the previous year, the business earned $0.63 EPS.
+Sell-side analysts anticipate that Progress Software will post 2.96 earnings per share for the current fiscal year.

-A number of research firms have recently weighed in on PRGS.
-Guggenheim began coverage on Progress Software in a research report on Tuesday, June 8th.
-They set a buy rating and a $56.00 price objective on the stock.
-Zacks Investment Research lowered Progress Software from a buy rating to a hold rating in a research report on Thursday, May 27th.
+Several analysts recently commented on PRGS shares.
+Guggenheim started coverage on shares of Progress Software in a report on Tuesday, June 8th.
+They set a buy rating and a $56.00 target price for the company.
+Zacks Investment Research raised shares of Progress Software from a sell rating to a hold rating in a report on Thursday.

-In related news, SVP Jeremy Segal sold 761 shares of the stock in a transaction on Wednesday, May 5th.
-The stock was sold at an average price of $43.62, for a total value of $33,194.82.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Corporate insiders own 2.60% of the company’s stock.
+In other Progress Software news, SVP Jeremy Segal sold 761 shares of the business’s stock in a transaction dated Wednesday, May 5th.
+The shares were sold at an average price of $43.62, for a total value of $33,194.82.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Insiders own 2.60% of the company’s stock.

 About Progress Software